adamaltmejd/research_project_theme/README.md

     - path: github.com/adamaltmejd/research_project_theme
 ```

+# Features

+## "Projects" page

+The theme features a special "Projects" section page.
+For it to work properly, make sure the section is called "projects" (sub-pages should be stored in `content/projects/`).
+See the example site.

 ## Required Configuration

 To enable the search functionality on section pages, add the following to your site's `config.yml`: